mle86/csv-parser/README.md

 Keep in mind that the program
-will do byte-wise string comparisons between the arguments and the input column names, without any encoding conversion, case normalization, or canonization.
+will do byte-wise string comparisons between the arguments and the input column names, without any encoding conversion or canonization.
+The only normalization done
+is lower-casing with **tolower**(3), which only works on plain ascii letters (A..Z).

 # CSV output mode